wearelighthouse/devDependencies/README.md

 └── svg/
 ```

 For the most part the structure of the `dist` folder will mimic the assets folder except everything is compiled!
+The `dist` folder is also where you will reference all of your assets from **not** the `assets` folder.

 **N.B.** The `dist` folder should always be listed in your projects `.gitignore`.